Date of Last Update

 The role of a faculty member involves an interlocking set of responsibilities to students, to colleagues in both the institution and the wider profession, to the institution itself and its surrounding community, to the advancement of knowledge and understanding in the faculty member’s field, and to the ideals of free inquiry and expression.
 Normally, these are articulated as the areas of teaching (Regular Faculty) or professional effectiveness (Library Regular Faculty), scholarship and creative activity, and service, as outlined in the Board of Trustees' Policies BOT 4.2.9.

 Each unit shall establish expectations, in writing for all its faculty, in the areas of teaching (for Regular Faculty) or professional effectiveness (for Library Regular Faculty), scholarship and creative activity, and service based on disciplinary standards and best practices and unit, college and university goals and work.
 Teaching (for Regular Faculty) or professional effectiveness for (Library Regular Faculty), scholarship/creative activity, and service are included in each faculty member’s workload.
-For both Regular Faculty and Library Regular Faculty, these unit expectations will be approved by the unit faculty, unit head, and the dean.
+For both Regular Faculty and Library Regular Faculty, these unit expectations will be approved by the process described in Board of Trustees’ Policies BOT 4.2.9.

 The primary responsibility of faculty is effective teaching [as described in the Board of Trustees' Policies BOT 4.2.9].
 Effective teaching must be documented by: a) self-evaluation, b) peer evaluation, and c) student evaluations.
 Evidence of effective teaching is a significant factor in contract renewal, tenure, promotion, and salary increment decisions.
 Units should periodically review and clarify course expectations of students.
 Appropriate course expectations, pedagogies, and assessment vary, depending on the discipline, course level and class size.